swiftlang/swift-package-collection-generator/README.md

 This repository provides a set of Swift packages and tooling for the generation and consumption of package collections.

+Swift toolchain version 5.4 or greater is required.

 #### Branches

 The `main` branch depends on SwiftPM's `main` branch and may be unstable.
 It is recommended to use versioned branches such as `5.5`, which depend on the corresponding SwiftPM's `release/<version>` branch, instead.